jones58/personal-knowledge-wiki/Git/git notes.md

 - ``git checkout -b <name>`` to create and switch to a branch in one command
 - ``git checkout -`` to switch back to previous branch.

+- Git Lens is a good plugin when working in a team - shows who has made changes.

 ## Merge conflicts

 - Happen when difference on same line between two branches trying to merge.